john-bartu/AAD-Powershell-Tools/README.md

 # Microsoft Azure Active Directory Tooltips for Powershell or Powershel ISE

-## Because lot of peaople search for informations how to prepare Microsoft Teams for their education institutions, here you can find some helpfull programs.
+Because lot of people search for informations how to prepare Microsoft Teams for their education institutions, here you can find some helpfull programs.